vrineau/Agatta/README.md

 Agatta is user-friendly and offers many specific features to help pre or postprocessing rooted trees.
 Such features include decomposing trees with duplicated tips into duplication-free subtrees, consensus methods, several triplet-based support metrics, precise tree description, character state test and mapping, and file reformating.

+## Documentation

+The [documentation is available here](https://vrineau.github.io/AgattaDocs/intro.html) with the installation procedure and tutorials.

 ## Installation

 Agatta works on Windows, Unix/Linux and macOS.